Legal Status

 Changing Status

-• If an individual is here on a dependent visa (e.g., F-2, J-2, H-4, etc.) and the principal visa holder (F-1, J-1, H-1, etc.) leaves the U.S. for more than a brief vacation or changes their visa status, the dependent also must leave the U.S. or be approved for a change of status BEFORE they can lawfully begin or continue studies.
+• Dependent status issues: If you are on a dependent visa (F-2, J-2, H-4) and the principal visa holder leaves the US or changes their status, you must either leave or change your own status BEFORE continuing your studies.

 Two ways to change immigration status